eonist/Research/other/jekyll/Jekyll-Commands.md

 ```
 sudo jekyll serve
 ```
-Same as serve but sets the baseurl to zero so that the site works offline if it has a remote baseurl etc (you must restart if you make changes to config.yml) (✨use this one if you have url in config, as it then can be debugged locally etc✨) the url will be: http://127.0.0.1:4000/ open that in safari etc
+Same as serve but sets the **base-url** to zero so that the site works offline if it has a remote baseurl etc (**you must restart** if you make changes to config.yml) (✨use this one if you have url in config, as it then can be debugged locally etc✨) the url will be: http://127.0.0.1:4000/ open that in safari etc
 ```
 sudo jekyll serve --baseurl ''